59de44955ebd/WinSetupShell/README.md

 ## ToDos
 - Explain how to add other portable applications
-- Explain how to customize startmenu and quicklaunch links
+- Explain how to customize start menu and quick launch toolbar links
 - Clean up the Python code